konstantinosalatzas/bdn2csv/README.md

 and to import the resulting CSV file into SAS BDN.

-(WIP and to be also written as a module)
+(More to be added and to be also written as a module)